bakpatrycja/UserTracker/README.md

 1. Application is a frontend app where you can start.
-2. PHP My Admin Panel is a nice tool to check database.
+2. PHP My Admin Panel is a nice tool to check database. root, configured DB_PASSWORD in .env file are your credentials to panel :-)
 3. 4. api and mysqldev are self described.